Red salamander: Life history

 Females are capable of long-term sperm storage and may not lay eggs for months after mating.
-Females typically lay eggs in the fall or early winter in headwater streams, and have very well-hidden nests.
+Females typically lay eggs in the fall or early winter in headwater streams, have very well-hidden nests.
+The eggs are usually placed in clusters and cling to submerged plants or other objects.

 Based on presence of scars and hypertrophied jaws in mature males, it is suggested that male P. ruber might be involved in mate-guarding behavior.
 Males occasionally court other males as a means of sperm competition to get the other male to deposit spermatophores, giving them a better chance of successful mating over their competitors.